scienceofdlworkshop/scienceofdlworkshop.github.io/_pages/2026/call.md

 * **Reviews**: The review process will be double-blind. **All submissions must be anonymized**.
 Submissions that breach anonymity will be desk-rejected.
 * **Dual Submission Policy**: If the submission was accepted at prior conferences, journal, or workshops **(including ICLR 2026)**, it should be extended and include new results to be considered for acceptance.
 Depending on space constraints, we might open a special _conference to workshop_ track for such submissions.
 Papers that are currently under review are however welcome to be submitted.
 * There will be no proceedings for the venue.
 Accepted submissions will be made public on OpenReview.
-* Submissions will be reviewed on OpenReview: submission page coming soon!
+* Submissions will be reviewed on OpenReview. **Submission link:** [https://openreview.net/group?id=ICLR.cc/2026/Workshop/Sci4DL](https://openreview.net/group?id=ICLR.cc/2026/Workshop/Sci4DL).

 ## Call for Reviewers